 The Wolf of Cape Fen (Hardcover)

-Pre-order this dreamy middle grade mystery and get a signed copy!
-Pre-orders must be prepaid.
+Order this dreamy middle grade mystery from Red Balloon Bookshop and get a signed copy!

 "All Eliza Serling wants in this world is to find out why her mother left and to keep her little sister Winnie safe.
 But there is more than just ocean cliffs and skinned knees threatening Winnie—Cape Fen is home to Baron Dire, a magician who makes slippery bargains with the townspeople and sends his massive Wolf after them to collect payment.
 When the Wolf tries to attack Winnie, Eliza is determined to find out why—her sister hasn't made a deal with the Baron, so who has?
 And what other secrets is her town hiding?
 Dreamy and atmospheric, The Wolf of Cape Fen is most of all a fairy tale about sisters and the extraordinary, unbreakable bond between them." - Lily (Staff)— From Buy & Pre-order Books